ketch/RK-Opt/README.md

 appropriate stability function and then **RK-coeff-opt** to determine the Runge-Kutta method coefficients.

+To run the tests, execute the MATLAB script `test.m`.

 # Authors
 The code is primarily developed and maintained by David Ketcheson.
 The following people have also made important constributions to RK-opt (listed alphabetically):